MicrosoftDocs/azure-devops-docs/docs/organizations/billing/faq-extension-trials.md

 ## Trial basics

-### Q: Is there a Azure DevOps Services organization trial?
+### Q: Is there an Azure DevOps Services organization trial?

 A: Instead of offering an organization trial, Azure DevOps Services provides an ongoing **free tier** of service.
 It includes the following features so that customers can try out the service:
 * 5 Azure DevOps Services users: Basic.